Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Sparse Recovery (Decoding) via Message Passing

 \subsection{The Message-Passing Algorithm}

 In general, an iterative message-passing algorithm involves two steps in each iteration, where a message (or belief, which shall be distinguished from an information message) is first sent from each symbol node to every measurement node it is connected to, and then a new set of messages are computed and sent in the reverse direction, and so forth.
-The algorithm performs exact inference within finite number of iterations if there are no loops in the graph (the graph becomes a tree if it remains connected), while it provides in general a good approximation for loopy graphs as the one in the current problem.
+The algorithm performs exact inference within finite number of iterations if there are no loops in the graph (the graph becomes a tree if it remains connected).
+In general, the algorithm attains a good approximate solution for loopy graphs as the one in the current problem.

-For convenience, let $\partial \mu$ (resp. $\partial k$) denote the subset of symbol nodes (resp. measurement nodes) connected directly to measurement node $\mu$ (resp. symbol node $k$), called its neighborhood. \footnote{This is to be distinguished from the notion of neighborhood in the wireless network defined in Section~\ref{sec:neighbor}} $|\partial \mu|$ (resp. $|\partial k|$) represents the cardinality of the neighborhood of measurement node $\mu$ (resp. symbol node $k$).
+For convenience, let $\partial \mu$ (resp. $\partial k$) denote the subset of symbol nodes (resp. measurement nodes) connected directly to measurement node $\mu$ (resp. symbol node $k$), called its neighborhood.\footnote{This is to be distinguished from the notion of neighborhood in the wireless network defined in Section~\ref{sec:neighbor}} Let $|\partial \mu|$ (resp. $|\partial k|$) represent the cardinality of the neighborhood of measurement node $\mu$ (resp. symbol node $k$).
 Also, let $\partial \mu \backslash k$ denote the neighborhood of measurement node $\mu$ excluding symbol node $k$ and let $\partial k \backslash \mu$ be similarly defined.

+The message-passing algorithm, given as Algorithm~\ref{BP Alg}, decodes the information indexes $d_1,\dots,d_K$, and is ready for implementation. \LZ{It is based on the conventional belief propagation algorithm.
+Central limit theorem and some other approximation techniques are used to reduce the computational complexity, which will be discussed in detail shortly.}